malexsmith/3700_Assignment_1_dispersal/README.md

 mantel_plot_b

-# You now need to put the two species data sets together to plot them.
+# To plot the two species together, you need to put the two species data sets together.
 This will use the library dplyr.

 long_df <- bind_rows(list("Species B" = plot_data_b, "Species A" = plot_data_a), .id = "source")

-# Now, plot set of pairwise distances (genetic and geographic) to visualise whether
-# genetic differentiation correlates with the geographic distance among sites.
+# Now, plot the combined set of pairwise distances (genetic and geographic) to visualise whether genetic differentiation correlates with the geographic distance among sites.
+Please add your own name into the title.

 mantel_plot_both = ggplot(long_df, aes(x = Geography, y = Diversity, color = source)) +
   geom_point() +
-  # geom_point(position = position_jitter(width = 20)) +
-  # above applies a 20km jitter to points
   geom_smooth(method = "glm") +
   scale_color_viridis_d(option = "viridis")+
   theme_minimal() +